DIGITNAUT - Tech News, Reviews & Simple Guides 2026

 The Good: Color and Resolution

 On the QLED Q98G models, the color reproduction is surprisingly vibrant.
-Because they use panels from reputable manufacturers, the 4K clarity is indistinguishable from mid-range Hisense or TCL models.
-If you are watching 4K HDR content on Netflix, you will be very happy with the "pop" of the colors.
+Because they use panels from reputable global manufacturers, the raw 4K clarity is virtually indistinguishable from mid-range Hisense or TCL models.
+If you are watching 4K HDR content on Netflix or YouTube, you will be highly satisfied with the "pop" of the colors.

-The biggest issue with budget brands is backlight bleed.
-Because Kogan’s quality control isn't as strict as LG’s, some units might have "cloudy" spots in the corners of the screen that you’ll notice during dark movie scenes.
+The biggest verified issue with budget brands is backlight bleed.
+Because Kogan’s quality control isn't as strict as LG’s, some units might ship with "cloudy" or greyish spots in the corners of the screen that become noticeable during dark movie scenes.

-• Brightness: Most Kogan QLEDs sit around 300-400 nits.
-This is fine for a normal room, but if your Aussie lounge has massive windows and lots of sunlight, the screen will struggle with reflections.
+💡 Brightness Warning: Most Kogan QLEDs sit around 300-400 nits of peak brightness.
+This is perfectly fine for a dark or normal room, but if your Aussie lounge has massive windows and heavy sunlight, the screen will struggle with reflections during the day.

 3. Gaming Performance: The 144Hz Revolution

-This is where Kogan is winning in 2026.
-The 144Hz Smart AI Google TV series is specifically targeted at PS5 and Xbox Series X owners.
+This is where Kogan is genuinely winning in 2026.
+The 144Hz Smart AI Google TV series is specifically targeted at PlayStation 5 and Xbox Series X owners.

-In my verification of these specs, the Kogan TVs now support:
+In our technical verification of these specs, the Kogan TVs now legitimately support:

-1. VRR (Variable Refresh Rate): Prevents screen tearing during fast action.
+1. VRR (Variable Refresh Rate): Prevents ugly screen tearing during fast-paced action games.

-2. ALLM (Auto Low Latency Mode): Automatically switches to "Game Mode" to reduce lag.
+2. ALLM (Auto Low Latency Mode): Automatically detects a console and switches to "Game Mode" to drastically reduce input lag.

-For an Australian gamer on a budget, getting a 144Hz 55-inch screen for under $600 is unheard of elsewhere.
-It makes Kogan the "Gaming King" of the budget world.
+For an Australian gamer on a tight budget, securing a 144Hz 55-inch screen for under $600 AUD is practically unheard of anywhere else.
+It solidifies Kogan as the "Gaming King" of the budget tier.

 4. The Software Confusion: Google TV vs. Tizen vs. WebOS

-Kogan does something very strange: they sell the same TV with three different "brains."
+Kogan does something very strange in the market: they sell the exact same hardware TV panel with three different operating system "brains."

-• Google TV (Recommended): This is the best version.
-It has the most apps (Kayo, Optus Sport, Stan, Binge) and the best voice search.
+• Google TV (Highly Recommended): This is the superior version.
+It features the most apps (including Kayo, Optus Sport, Stan, and Binge), built-in Chromecast, and the most reliable voice search capabilities.

-• Tizen (Samsung’s OS): Fast, but the interface can feel a bit cluttered.
+• Tizen (Samsung’s OS): Fast and responsive, but the interface can feel heavily cluttered with sponsored content.

-• WebOS (LG’s OS): Very simple to use, but sometimes lacks the niche Australian catch-up apps.
+• WebOS (LG’s OS): Very simple to navigate via a magic remote, but frequently lacks niche Australian catch-up TV apps.

 5. The "Ugly" Truth: What the Ads Don't Tell You